onyeka-hub/Project-26/README.md

 ![jenkins page](./images/jenkins-page.PNG)

-5. Ensure that you are able to logon to Jenkiins.
+5. Ensure that you are able to logon to Jenkins.
 ```
 $ kubectl exec -it jenkins-0 -c jenkins -n tools -- bash
 jenkins@jenkins-0:/$ ls